metamorph-inc/openmeta-mms/docs/source/reference_execution/visualizer/pet_refinement.rst

 -  **Original Numeric Ranges:** This section displays the min and max value, for each variable, before any filtering has been applied.
-   Clicking ‘Original’ inserts all these value to the New Ranges (whereas clicking 1 apply adds the ‘new’ value for just a single row).
+   Clicking ‘Original’ inserts all of these values into the New Ranges (whereas clicking an individual ‘Apply’ adds the ‘new’ value for just a single row).

 -  **Refined Numeric Ranges:** This section displays the min and max value, for each variable, post-filtering.
-Clicking ‘Refined’ inserts all these value to the New Ranges (whereas clicking 1 apply adds the ‘new’ value for just a single row).
+Clicking ‘Refined’ inserts all these value to the New Ranges (whereas clicking an individual ‘Apply’ adds the ‘new’ value for just a single row).

 -  **New Numeric Ranges:** This section can be populated with the listed values using the appropriate 'Apply' button or new min and max values